c4a-ri/dialbb/docs/document-en/source/05_framework.md

 This section describes the specifications of DialBB as a framework.

-We assume that the reader has some knowledge of Python programming.
+We assume that the reader has knowledge of Python programming.

 ## Input and Output

-The main module of DialBB has the class API (method invocation), which accepts user speech in JSON format and returns system speech in JSON format.
+The main module of DialBB has the class API (method call), which accepts user utterance and auxiliary information in JSON format and returns system utterance and auxiliary information in JSON format.

 The main module works by calling blocks in sequence.
-Each block is formatted in JSON (Python dictionary type) and returns the data in JSON format.
+Each block receives data  formatted in JSON (Python dictionary type) and returns the data in JSON format.

-The class and input/output specifications of each block are specified in a configuration file for each application.
+The class and input/output specifications of each block are specified in the configuration file for each application.

 ### The DialogueProcessor Class